ali-sdk/ali-mc/README.md

 Return:

-- {ocs|thunk} returns the ocs instance if the callback is passed in, or return the thunk.
+- {mc|thunk} returns the mc instance if the callback is passed in, or return the thunk.

 ### .delete(key[, callback])